gabrielfreirebraz/quake-log-api/README.md

 The KD Ratio, or Kill/Death Ratio, is a common metric in competitive gaming, especially in shooters and real-time strategy games.
 It represents the ratio between the number of eliminations (kills) a player achieves and the number of times they are eliminated (deaths) in a match.

 A KD Ratio greater than 1 indicates that a player has eliminated more opponents than they have been eliminated, suggesting effective offensive performance.
 Conversely, a KD Ratio less than 1 may indicate that the player has been eliminated more often than they have managed to eliminate others, which could be a sign of struggle in the game.

+**Formula:**

+`Efficiency K/D Ratio = Total Kills / Total Deaths`

+**K/D Performance Categories**

+- **Excellent**: K/D greater than 2.0.
+The player kills more than double the number of times they die.
+This is an indicator of high skill and combat efficiency.

+- **Very Good**: K/D between 1.5 and 2.0.
+The player kills significantly more than they die, demonstrating good ability to position themselves and make eliminations.

+- **Good**: K/D between 1.0 and 1.49.
+The player has a positive performance, with more kills than deaths, but not dominantly so.

+- **Average**: K/D exactly 1.0.
+The player has a balanced ratio of kills to deaths, indicating average skill in the game.

+- **Below Average**: K/D between 0.5 and 0.99.
+The player dies more often than they kill, indicating they may be facing difficulties against other players.

+- **Poor**: K/D less than 0.5.
+The player has significant difficulties in the game, dying frequently without managing many eliminations.

 #### Player Score (K/D Ratio+Kills)